 Figure 7-X2 – Content Control field of the AC IE

 The SIP field when one indicates the presence of the Session ID field, or not present when zero.
+The SIP field shall be set to one when the Association Availability field is set to one.

 The RBDP field when one indicates the presence of the Ranging Block Duration field, or not present when zero.